SUSE/scf/ucp/README.md

 ### Follow the Kubernetes log (#2) ###

-Once the instance defition has been posted there should be plenty of actiivity on the log.
+Once the instance definition has been posted there should be plenty of activity on the log.

 Alternatively, for just a list of events for this new instance, you can run: